 The castle was situated on an island, located on its longer sides across the lake, roughly elongated along the north-south line.
 For this reason, the shores of the island closest to the mainland were on the eastern and western sides, where apart from boats, you could also use a ford (the lake was very shallow in these places).
 Yet in the Middle Ages, the fords were replaced with wooden bridges, whose maintenance was the responsibility of the inhabitants of the settlement on the eastern shore of the lake.
 In the vicinity of the ford and the bridge, there were probably a number of small islets and sandbanks separated by shallows.
 One of such islets was on the west side, the other on the north-east.
 The surface of the main castle island was not flat, but it was distinguished by several elevations and depressions of the terrain.

 The oldest and main element of the castle was, uncharacteristically for the Teutonic Knights, a tower house, built of bricks and stones on an exclusively stone foundation (stones were used up to the height of the first floor, only bricks above), founded on a rectangular plan with dimensions of 12 x 16.5 meters.
 The walls of the tower were 1.9 meters thick.
 It had a basement and had four floors separated by wooden ceilings (ground floor and three upper floors), probably covered with a high and steep gable roof based on stepped or triangular gables.
+It could also have a half-timbered top floor.
 The entrance to the building was in the northern wall, facing a small courtyard cut off from the central part of the island by a moat.
 The entrance functioned at the height of the first floor, so external wooden stairs had to lead to it, easy to remove in a threat.
 At the end of the Middle Ages, this entrance was equipped with a new portal, moulded with rollers.
 The interior of the tower’s ground floor probably had economic functions, because in the thickness of the western wall there was a chimney next to which the castle kitchen was most likely operating.
 Stairs in the thickness of the north-eastern wall also led to the first floor, connecting the level of the courtyard with the portal of the second floor.
 Access to the upper floors was probably provided by ladders or wooden stairs.
 There were living quarters there, some of which had access to the machicolation box at the height of the second floor on the north side.
 Due to its location near the entrance, it did not have the function of a latrine, but played a defensive role.
 At the end of the fifteenth century, the tower from the lake side was enlarged by a small projection of unknown purpose, erected on a square plan, connected in the lower part with the basement of the tower (perhaps it was a stair turret).

 The rest of the island, separated from the tower house by the aforementioned, watered moat, was initially filled with a few wooden or half-timbered economic buildings: stables, granaries, sheds, cowsheds, etc. Most of these buildings were grouped in the eastern part of the island, fenced with a palisade, forming a small outer bailey.
 In the second half of the 15th century, a large, about 30 meters long, probably brick, multi-story building on a rectangular plan, known from iconographic sources, was built there.
 Moreover, during this period, the entire perimeter of the island along its shores was fortified, and the tower house itself was secured with three rows of palisades.
 According to the 16th-century records, there was a kitchen, brewery, bakery, armory and a powder magazine in the castle, and a mill and a farm in the outer bailey.